mmansion/UT_FMX_213/SYLLABUS.md

+# Welcome to 3D Modeling, Design & Fabrication
-FMX 213 3D Printing and Modeling I
+### FMX 213 - Course Syllabus

+---

 A studio production course that explores 3D computer modeling, surface texturing and virtual lighting for the purpose of creating digital reproductions of still images.